lwdallas/rub/README.md

 **USAGE**

-`rub domainname` - returns whether the domain is suspicious Uses info from Internet Storm Center https://isc.sans.edu (for more info lonnie@lonniewebb.com)
+`rub domainname` - returns whether the domain is suspicious.

+Uses info from Internet Storm Center https://isc.sans.edu (for more info lonnie@lonniewebb.com)